SSharroufna/SSharroufna/README.md

 **`Front End Developer/ Software Engineer`**

-Hey there!
-I'm on a mission to turn my million-dollar app ideas into reality while riding the wild wave of AI innovation.
-I’m fascinated by human-centered design and how technology can feel more personal, seamless, and just… smarter.
+I’m on a mission to turn my million-dollar app ideas into reality while riding the thrilling wave of AI innovation.
+I'm passionate about human-centered design and obsessed with making technology feel more personal, seamless, and smarter by design.

 Here’s a glimpse of what I can do: